devcurmudgeon/ybd/doc/readme.md

-Hi folks,
+# Brock
-Having been a constant user of morph for a couple of years, and presented Baserock to quite a few people, I have some strong views about the strengths and weaknesses of the work we've done.
+Having been a constant user of morph for a couple of years, and presented Baserock to quite a few people, I have some clear views about the strengths and weaknesses of the work we've done.

 I'm very happy we can show fully traceability and repeatability, and that we've standardized on git, python, shell, yaml.

-On the other hand I find the morph codebase hard to understand, and I think our understanding of the problem has evolved faster than we're moving the code.
+On the other hand I find the morph codebase extremely hard to understand, and I think our knowledge of the problem has evolved faster than we're moving the code.

 In particular I'd like to see